Information Station Specialists Website

 RadioSAFE is available in the two formats, detailed below.

-1. Maximum Range RadioSAFE RSF:500.10X is a special radio station that typically operates at 10 watts for enhanced 7-10 mile range – until required to ramp up in an emergency.
+1. Maximum Range: RadioSAFE RSF:500.10X is a special radio station that typically operates at 10 watts for enhanced 7-10 mile range – until required to ramp up in an emergency.
 With the substitution of its high power transmitter, the system is capable of signal coverage that blankets an entire county or major city.
 A signal radius of 20 miles or more is possible.
 An emergency Special Temporary Authority (STA) must be granted by the Federal Communications Commission to permit initiation of the RadioSAFE service at enhanced power – which may be hundreds of watts.
 See map, right.
 See technical specifications.

-2. Enhanced Range RadioSAFE RSF:10X operates at 10 watts and with expanded field intensity limits (per waiver) to produce a much larger coverage pattern – 7-10-mile radius – than normally permitted by FCC rules.
+2. Enhanced Range: RadioSAFE RSF:10X operates at 10 watts and with expanded field intensity limits (per waiver) to produce a much larger coverage pattern – 7-10-mile radius – than normally permitted by FCC rules.
 See technical specifications.

 We provide the application documentation for emergency STAs, waivers and other licensing services required.
 Frequencies that are adequate for RadioSAFE operation are not available universally.
 Check with us regarding availability in your area.